RE: City taxes hover over museum

 In addition, the article claimed that the Museum "went $5.2 million over budget last year".
 As outlined in the Annual Report, $8.6 million was allocated for 2009–2010.
 We completed this year's work $86,000 under budget.
 We accomplished a tremendous amount of work which included getting this massive construction project started, engaging Canadians from coast to coast to coast, allowing the Museum to become better known across the country and around the world, and moving ahead with our content and exhibit development.

 The economic and social impact of the Canadian Museum for Human Rights for Winnipeg, Manitoba and Canada is immense including, but going far beyond property taxes.
 We are building an unprecedented and extraordinary institution and we are managing the project seriously, transparently, and efficiently.
-For more information about our work to date, I invite you to read our Annual Report by visiting www.humanrightsmuseum.ca.
+For more information about our work to date, I invite you to read our Annual Report by visiting www.humanrightsmuseum.ca - will open in a new tab.

 President and Chief Executive Officer